DRAGNLabs/immersive-gameplay/README.md

 # Immersive Gameplay
-This is the code that tests the methods described in the forthcoming paper Immersive Gameplay via Improved Natural Language Understanding.
+This is the code that tests the methods described in the paper [Immersive Gameplay via Improved Natural Language Understanding](https://dl.acm.org/doi/10.1145/3402942.3403024).
 Before you can run it you will need word and sentence embedding models for GloVe, FastText, and InferSent.
 Instructions for downloading all three can be found at https://modelzoo.co/model/infersent

 I am happy to answer any questions.
 You may contact me at bandrus5@byu.edu